Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 What to turn in?
 Create a sample page that shows off the styles of your framework.

-## Challenge: Create your frameowrk and add some base styles
+## Challenge: Create your framework and add some base styles

 Define some base styles for your framework.
 Link it to the CSS Zen Garden HTML.
 This way you'll be able to see the font styles as they are applied to the page.